 In other words, businesses must deal with crises by adapting seamlessly to current market situations and grow in the process.

 These words don’t mean much without actionable approaches or guidelines that can help organizations get out of the rut.
-We can surmise that only a select few may come out shining on the other side.
+We can surmise that only a selected few may come out shining on the other side.

 Experts suggest that the numbers may go as low as 1 out of 10.